-Studies indicate that these diets can lower the risk of chronic conditions such as heart disease, high blood pressure, obesity, and type 2 diabetes.
+Studies indicate that these diets can lower the risk of chronic conditions such as heart disease, high blood pressure, obesity, type 2 diabetes and type 3 diabetes.
 They may also reduce the risk of certain cancers, like colorectal cancer.
 Additionally, plant-based diets can contribute to weight management due to their generally lower calorie and saturated fat content.

 Deforestation and Environmental Impact

 While plant-based diets can have positive environmental impacts, there are concerns regarding deforestation associated with certain agricultural practices.
 Some regions rely on clearing forests to create space for crop cultivation, including soybeans and palm oil, which are used in various plant-based products.

 Deforestation contributes to habitat loss, species extinction, and disrupts ecosystems.
 It also releases significant amounts of carbon dioxide into the atmosphere, contributing to climate change.
 It is important to acknowledge that not all plant-based diets contribute equally to deforestation.
 Sustainable farming practices, such as agroforestry and regenerative agriculture, can help mitigate these negative effects by promoting biodiversity and soil health.